Dynamics of opinion polarization: Introduction

-This quest towards a better understanding of the impact of the social algorithm~\cite{Lazer2015} and misinformation on our societies is ingrained with a more general question that, even when removing the cyber-dimension, still remains unsolved: how do people form their opinions?
+This quest towards a better understanding of the impact of the social algorithm~\cite{Lazer2018} and misinformation on our societies is ingrained with a more general question that, even when removing the cyber-dimension, still remains unsolved: how do people form their opinions?
 This question has fascinated sociologists and economists alike since much before the advent of the Internet, but it has recently gained new momentum, with computational sociologists and control theorists now weighing in.
 The literature on opinion dynamics is vast, with many models being proposed that aim at capturing a variety of cognitive and social mechanisms that lead to forming an opinion, such as social influence (which determines whose opinion you are affected by), cognitive dissonance (which triggers your willingness to adapt), anchoring to one’s own opinion (which captures our prejudices).
+For an in-depth discussion, we refer the interested reader to recent surveys, such as~\cite{DONG201857,Anderson2019,HASSANI202222}.

 So-called \emph{averaging models} are one of the most popular classes of such opinion dynamics models~\cite{degroot1974reaching,french1956formal,friedkin1990social}.
 In these models, the final opinions (also known as expressed opinions) are a function of a repeated weighted averaging of the opinions of neighboring (in the influence graph) nodes.
-The strengths of averaging models lie in their mathematical tractability~\cite{proskurnikov2017tutorial}, ability to capture strong\footnote{This is in contrast with the weak opinion diversity generated by models like the Hegselmann-Krause model~\cite{Hegselmann2002}, where the final opinions form clusters in which every opinion is the same.} opinion diversity~\cite{Mas2014}, their general flexibility (e.g., they can capture the \emph{wisdom of the crowd} phenomenon~\cite{Das2013} or include prominent agents~\cite{Acemoglu2011} such as media sources and politicians that may be systematically biased and not willing to change their opinion at all), and having been validated on small and medium-sized groups~\cite{Friedkin2011,Friedkin2017}.
+The strengths of averaging models lie in their mathematical tractability~\cite{proskurnikov2017tutorial}, ability to capture strong\footnote{This is in contrast with the weak opinion diversity generated by models like the Hegselmann-Krause model~\cite{Hegselmann2002}, where the final opinions form clusters in which every opinion is the same.} opinion diversity~\cite{Mas2014}, and their general flexibility (e.g., they can capture the \emph{wisdom of the crowd} phenomenon~\cite{Das2013} or include prominent agents~\cite{Acemoglu2011} such as media sources and politicians that may be systematically biased and not willing to change their opinion at all).